OWASP/owasp-istg/src/03_test_cases/internal_interfaces/inter_integrated_circuit.md

 **Test Objectives**

 - The SCL and SDA pins/wires on the target device must be identified.
-- A separate device (e.g., an Arduino) must be connected to the I2C data bus for scanning.
+- A separate device (e.g., an Arduino, Bus Pirate, or HydraBus) or a Linux host with i2c-tools must be connected to the I2C data bus for scanning.
+- A scanning tool (e.g., `i2cdetect -r` from the i2c-tools package) should be used to probe all 112 non-reserved addresses using read probes, which avoids accidental write transactions that could disturb or corrupt sensitive devices (e.g., EEPROMs, DACs) on the bus.
+The default write-probe mode (`i2cdetect` without `-r`) must only be used when the device types present on the bus are already known.
+- The general call address (0x00) should also be probed, as it broadcasts to all slaves and may expose devices that do not respond to normal address enumeration.
-- A scanning tool should be used to detect I2C components and their addresses.
+- Identified device addresses should be cross-referenced against datasheets to determine the component type and supported register map.

 **Remediation**